Azugr/Module-2-Challenge/README.md

-<<<<<<< HEAD
 # Module-2-Challenge
 # Portfolio

 A portfolio of work can showcase your skills and talents to employers looking to fill part-time or full-time positions.
 This portfolio is designed to highlight your strongest work as well as the thought processes behind it.

 ## Project Overview
 This challenge focuses on building a responsive portfolio webpage using **flexbox**, **media queries**, and **CSS variables**.
 It includes placeholder applications and images, which can be updated with real projects later in the course.